 Many users complained that Windows 8, the previous version of Windows, was confusing and difficult to use.
 As a result, Windows 10 looks and feels similar to older versions.
 Still, it includes a lot of new features and improvements.
 Watch the video below to learn more:

 Whereas Windows 8 uses the Start screen to launch applications, Windows 10 has reintroduced a more traditional Start menu.
 It's also been expanded to make it easier to find important apps.

 This new browser is designed to give Windows users a better experience on the Web.
 It's faster, more secure, and includes a lot of new features.
-Microsoft Edge is meant to replace Internet Explorer as your default web browser, but you'll still be able to use IE (or another browser) if you prefer.
+Microsoft Edge is meant to replace Internet Explorer as your default web browser, but you'll still be able to use another browser if you prefer.

 Similar to Siri and Google Now, you can talk to this virtual assistant with your computer's microphone.
 Cortana can answer questions like What's the weather like today?, perform simple tasks like remind you to take out the trash, and much more.